Twelve Carat Tour

-The Twelve Carat Tour is the fourth concert tour by American rapper and singer Post Malone, in support of his fourth studio album Twelve Carat Toothache (2022).
-The tour began in Omaha on September 10, 2022 and is currently scheduled to conclude in Amsterdam on May 20, 2023.
+The Twelve Carat Tour was the fifth concert tour by American musician Post Malone, in support of his fourth studio album Twelve Carat Toothache (2022).
+The tour began in Omaha on September 10, 2022, and concluded in Amsterdam on May 20, 2023.

 Background

-On June 13, 2022, Post announced his fourth concert tour, along with his opener, fellow American rapper and singer Roddy Ricch, who joined him on the European leg of the Beerbongs & Bentleys Tour in 2019.
+On June 13, 2022, Post Malone announced his fourth concert tour, along with his opener, fellow American rapper and singer Roddy Ricch, who joined him on the European leg of the Beerbongs & Bentleys Tour in 2019.
 On June 17, additional shows were added in Toronto, Boston, New York City, Inglewood, and Los Angeles.
 During the first week of touring, it was announced on Zack Bia's Instagram that he would provide an opening DJ set on the shows Roddy Ricch was absent from.

 On September 17, 2022, Post was performing at his St. Louis concert when he fell onstage due to a trapdoor for his acoustic guitar not being shut.
 Despite the fall, he finished the show in a condensed form and went on with the tour the following night.
 A week later, Post had to postpone his second Boston concert to October 10 due to waking up with stabbing pains and cracking noises from the spot which he hit his ribs when he fell onstage the week prior.
 He returned to the tour on schedule three nights later even though his hospitalization revealed he had a minor rib fracture.

+On February 28, 2023, Post announced the European leg of the tour, with Rae Sremmurd joining as the opening act on most dates.